PADI SELF RELIANT DIVER COURSE

 ***If dives are planned using the RDP, the student diver must have a timing device.

-Student Instructors please read the following
+Students please read the following

 Required forms: Each diver must complete some paperwork at Sunreef before starting this course with us.
-You will also be required to have a Recreational Dive Medical (AS 4001.5) done in the last 12 months as it is a requirement by Queensland Workplace Health and Safety.

 Course confirmations: The course dive will depend on the sea conditions and weather.
 We will monitor this closely and if the weather or sea conditions are unsuitable, we will let you know as soon as we can.
 We will send out an email and text message the day before your trip around 3:30 pm to inform you of the status of the trip and its departure time.